Three7vn/desthetik/README.md

 Desthetik combines a multi-turn input flow—like a conversational form—with backend logic that turns structured responses into flowchart-like visual diagrams.
 The system dynamically chooses a graph structure based on the user's context (e.g., experience level, goal, etc.), with predefined graph "types" that map user inputs to the right visualization.

+**New!** You can now:
+- **Generate shareable links** to instantly share your system design with others via URL
-**New!** You can now **import a JSON file** to instantly load and visualize a previous system design, or **export your current diagram as a JSON file**.
-This makes it easy to save, share, and iterate on your designs, or to use them in other tools and AI-powered code editors.
+- **Import a JSON file** to instantly load and visualize a previous system design
+- **Export your current diagram as a JSON file**

+These features make it easy to collaborate, save, share, and iterate on your designs, or to use them in other tools and AI-powered code editors.

 <p align="center">
   <img src="./Desthetik.png" alt="Desthetik system design screenshot" width="700" />